-Term vs. Permanent Life Insurance
+Is Term Life Insurance for You?

 This calculator demonstrates the power of compound interest.

-This calculator can help you estimate how much you may need to save for retirement.
+This calculator can help you estimate how much you should be saving for college.

 The importance of life insurance, how it works, and how much coverage you need.